Archdiocese of Los Angeles: Schools

-There are 5 colleges and over 50 high schools within the Archdiocese of Los Angeles.
+There are five colleges and over 50 high schools within the Archdiocese of Los Angeles.
 Many churches have affiliated primary schools as well.

 Events

 Religious education congress

 The archdiocese's office of religious education produces the Los Angeles Religious Education Congress, the largest annual event of its kind in the United States, with an attendance of approximately 38,000.

-Annual Marian procession and Mass

-The archdiocese has entrusted the annual celebration of the Votive Mass in honor of Our Lady of the Angels to the Queen of Angels Foundation, a lay association of the Catholic Church founded by Mark Anchor Albert, dedicated to promoting devotion to the Blessed Virgin Mary.
-Each year since 2011, the Cathedral of Our Lady of the Angels has hosted a Votive Mass in honor of Our Lady, Queen of Angels.
-The Mass follows a Marian procession which originates from the historic Queen of Angels parish, which is part of the Los Angeles Plaza Historic District, and culminates at the cathedral.

-Since 2011 the Queen of Angels Foundation has sponsored the annual Marian processions, Votive Masses, and fiestas in commemoration of Los Angeles' birthday and the feast of Our Lady of the Angels.
-Archbishop Gomez has been the homilist and principal celebrant of the annual Mass since 2012.
-Future Marian processions and Masses will coincide with the City of Los Angeles' official birthday celebrations on the last Saturday of August.

 Holy days of obligation

 As directed by the U.S. Conference of Catholic Bishops' Committee on the Liturgy and the Ecclesiastical Province of Los Angeles, the archdiocese annually observes four holy days of obligation.
 The Catholic Church currently recognizes 10 holy days, established in the 1917 Code of Canon Law.
 However, the USCCB has reduced that number to 6 for Latin Church dioceses in the United States.
 As of January 1993, no provinces in the United States celebrate the solemnities of Epiphany (which transfers to the Sunday after January 1), Corpus Christi (which transfers to the Sunday after Trinity Sunday), Saint Joseph, or the Saints Peter and Paul, Apostles as holy days of obligation.
 The Metropolitan Province of Los Angeles, which includes the L.A.
 Archdiocese, further modified the list, and as of 2019, celebrates four holy days of obligation on the days prescribed by canon law.
 The solemnity of the Ascension is transferred from Thursday of the sixth week of Easter to the seventh Sunday of Easter.
-The province has abrogated the obligation to attend Mass on the Solemnity of Mary, Mother of God.
+The province has abrogated the obligation to attend mass on the Solemnity of Mary, Mother of God.